Lapin0t/grothendieck-cern/README.md

 proliferation at this time rather than another, since there are always microbes in the environment, and we're exposed to them all the time: what are the real causes?
 What stresses have we been subjected to that make us vulnerable?
 But that's a different kettle of fish.
-So, I have the impression that the Manichean vision isn't very good.
+So, I have the impression that the Manichaean vision isn't very good.
 It's part of the air we breathe with the prevailing culture, and I believe that this vision will continue to change.